kararei/tp/docs/DeveloperGuide.md

 **MSS**

-1. Travel Agent requests to add a new trip with details (date, customer index, accommodation, and itinerary).
+1. Travel Agent requests to add a new trip with details (trip name, accommodation, itinerary, date, customer names and notes).
 2. System validates the trip details.
 3. System adds the trip to the trip list.
-4. System displays a success message: "New trip added: [Date] for [Customer Name]."
+4. System displays a success message for adding the trip"

     Use case ends.

 **Extensions**

 * 2a.
 The trip details are invalid (e.g., invalid date format or customer index).
     * 2a1.
-System displays an error message: "Invalid command format.
-Correct format: addTrip d/DATE c/CUSTOMER_INDEX a/ACCOMMODATION i/ITINERARY."
+System displays an error message that the add trip format is invalid"
     * 2a2.
 Use case resumes at step 1.
 * 2b.
-The trip already exists in the system (same date and customer).
+The trip already exists in the system (same trip name).
     * 2b1.
-System displays an error message: "This trip already exists in the system."
+System displays an error message: "This trip already exists in the trip book"
     * 2b2.
 Use case ends.
 * 2c.
 The customer index refers to a service contact (not a customer).
     * 2c1.
 System displays an error message: "Invalid customer index.
 Only customer contacts can be added as trip members."
     * 2c2.
-Use case resumes at step 1.
-* 2d.
-The accommodation refers to a customer contact (not a service).
-    * 2d1.
-System displays an error message: "Invalid accommodation.
-Only service contacts can be added as trip location businesses."
-    * 2d2.
 Use case resumes at step 1.

 **Use case: Delete a Contact**